unkleho/d3-render/README.md

 Declarative and reusable D3.
 Replace `select`, `append`, `data`, `join`, `enter`, `exit`, `transition` and more with one function.

-More detail in in this article: [Introducing D3 Render: Truly Declarative and Reusable D3](https://observablehq.com/d/919e2f0cb6db41fe).
+More detail in this article: [Introducing D3 Render: Truly Declarative and Reusable D3](https://observablehq.com/d/919e2f0cb6db41fe).

 So what's the difference?
 Instead of imperative code: